cogtoolslab/neurosketch/README.md

 ### RUNNING:
 *Note: Follows generally from [neuropipe framework](https://github.com/ntblab/neuropipe)*

+* This analysis assumes you have FSL 6.0.1, BXH, Matlab and Freesurfer installed
+* There will be cluster-specific changes required.
+Specifically, if you open `preprocessing/prototype/link/globals.sh`, you'll find the following paths that will need to be updated to reflect the appropriate locations for BXH/XCEDE Tools, ImageMagick, BIAC Matlab Tools respectively.

+        # add necessary directories to the system path
+        export BXH_DIR=/jukebox/ntb/packages/bxh_xcede_tools/bin
+        export MAGICK_HOME=/jukebox/ntb/packages/ImageMagick-6.5.9-9
+        export BIAC_HOME=/jukebox/ntb/packages/BIAC_matlab/mr

 * In `analysis/preprocessing`, there is a script called `scaffold`, which generates a new directory in `analysis/preprocessing/subjects/` when run, pulling raw data, run-order files and regressor files into their appropraite locations.
 This script duplicates a folder structure, and copies or links